Anyone who is interested in crosswords will know of Ximenes

 – fair enough at first sight, but the solver could legitimately claim s/he was looking for a synonym of the verb “to

 grass” – to inform on.
-I don’t think staunch Ximeneans would approve of the second either, and I don’t much like it myself, but here it can be
+Staunch Ximeneans would not approve of the second either, and I don’t much like it myself, but here it can be

-argued that there is no verb “to national” and that it is obvious enough that an anagram of SATURNALIA leads to
+argued that there is no verb “to national” so it is obvious enough that an anagram of SATURNALIA leads to

 a national of a country (AUSTRALIAN).